biod/sambamba/INSTALL.md

 Note that the static build is not working on GNU Guix right now because the Phobos libs are missing (shared lib only).

-Alternatively use the meson+ninja build with
+Alternatively use the Guix meson+ninja build with

     rm -rf build/ ; env D_LD=gold CC=gcc meson build --buildtype release cd build/